FirelyTeam/firely-docs-firely-server/releasenotes/roadmap.rst

 * Check compliance with CMS ImplementationGuides

-* Bulk data export as a separate service - deploy and scale it independently of Firely Server itself
+* Bulk data export as a separate service - deploy and scale it independently of Firely Server

-* New Firely Validator as a separate service - deploy and scale it independently of Firely Server itself
+* New Firely Validator as a separate service - deploy and scale it independently of Firely Server

-* Provide production-ready IdentityServer instance bundled together with Firely Server
+* Provide production-ready IdentityServer instance bundled with Firely Server

 Q4